keenanjohnson/balena-rgbxmastree/README.md

 `HUE_LIGHT_NAME` Set the name of the Hue light you want to sync with the xmas tree

 `HUE_USE_SSL` Set to True if you want to use HTTPS else it will be HTTP

+## Attribution

+This project is a fork of a project you can find [here](https://github.com/connect-cloud/balena-rgbxmastree).
+Big thank you to Adam!